 Overview

 Alzheimer's disease and senile dementia are growing problems worldwide.
-The cause of these disorders is not clear at this time, and many different disease mechanisms have been proposed.
+The cause of these disorders is unclear, and many different disease mechanisms have been proposed.

-Different individuals are probably susceptible to one or more of these various disease mechanisms, which suggests that multiple different treatments may be necessary to cover all aspects of the disease process for a given individual.
+Different individuals are probably susceptible to one or more of these various disease mechanisms, suggesting multiple different treatments may be necessary to cover all aspects of the disease process for a given individual.

-While there is no "magic bullet" for treating this disease, there are many approaches to slowing the progress and in some cases gaining partial regression of symptoms.
+While no "magic bullet" exists for treating this disease, many approaches can slow its progress, and in some cases give regression of symptoms.
 Most notably, integrative/holistic practitioners [Bredesen2014 🕮 ] have demonstrated remarkable success in reversing cognitive decline using several synergistic treatment protocols that are applied simultaneously.

-Dr. Weyrich suggests that ALL of the treatments described below be considered on a personalized basis, and those most appropriate for individual circumstances be implemented for each patient.
+Dr. Weyrich suggests that ALL of the treatments described below be considered and that the and those most appropriate for individual circumstances be implemented for each patient.

 Etiology